th-koeln-intia/ip-sprachassistent-team2/README.md

----
-# This top area is to give jekyll information about the page.
-layout: page
-permalink: /readme/
-title: Readme
----

 # Heimdall Voice-Assistant

 Heimdall is part of the [INTIA](https://dites.web.th-koeln.de/forschung/projekte/intia/) project.

 During this project we try to develop a private and local Voice-Assistant, based on open-source technologies.
-The Assistant is supposed to be used in education and diaconal institutions, like orphanages or homes for elderly or disabled people.
+The assistant is supposed to be used in education and diaconal institutions, like orphanages or homes for elderly or disabled people.

-While providing a save and fun way to get accustomed to future technologies, we don't want any personal data stored on external or even foreign servers, since heimdalls users might be vulnerable and or exploitable.
+While providing a save and fun way to get accustomed to future technologies, we don't want any personal data stored on external or even foreign servers, since Heimdall's users might be vulnerable and or exploitable.

 Our part in this project was to evaluate different technologies by first installing them on a raspberry pi (an affordable mini computer) and afterwards implementing different skills, like telling [current time](./docs/pages/features/not-required/current-time.md),